d-alley/blog/_posts/2024-09-25-Civilization-Modernization-Value-Investing-And-China-by-Li-Lu.md

 Start by **understanding one thing within your control** that you can understand **inside and out**.
 That is a terrific starting point.
 If you start from that basis, you are fundamentally in the right direction of becoming a great security analyst.

+**Investor, Speculator and the Markets
+–	Keynote Address at the Harvard Business School Investment Conference, March 24, 2018**

+After coming across Warren Buffett's lecture on investing, he spent one whole year studying Warren Buffett, Charlie Munger and Berkshire Hathaway.
+After that he bought his first stock using borrowed money.
+In the past 25-26 years, a switch in career has never crossed his mind.

+>What is a stock market?

+It’s a system that pools together the capital of small savers, creating a virtuous cycle through the design of the markets.
+When a corporation reports strong earnings, it benefits small savers who often wear multiple hats as employees, shareholders, and consumers.
+As employees, their wages increase; as savers, their wealth grows; and as consumers, they spend more on products and services produced by these very corporations.
+This, in turn, channels more capital back into the businesses, fueling further growth.
+When this dynamic unfolds on a large scale, it contributes to the overall prosperity of society.
+That’s the fundamental essence of markets.

+The major issue with the stock market is that most small savers don’t know how to accurately price stocks.
+When a corporation fails, stock prices drop, exposing small savers to significant inherent risks.
+For the positive reinforcement loop to function and create a win-win situation, certain conditions must be met—a **critical mass** must be reached.
+This means that the majority of small savers and corporations need to actively participate in the exchange system for these beneficial effects to materialize.
+This has been true throughout the history of stock market development.

+How did this come about?
+One defining feature of the stock market is that anyone who is allowed to buy is also allowed to sell.
+This aligns with human nature.
+Laziness, greed, and speculation are innate human instincts.
+If there’s an opportunity to gain more than what we’ve invested, we’re likely to take it.
+The stock market embodies this principle, and because of its alignment with human behavior, it draws more and more participants, creating a positive feedback loop.

+Most stock markets experience bubbles, so why have they stood the test of time?
+The answer lies in one crucial element: the presence of genuine savers who are willing to invest in growing enterprises.
+There are real, high-quality companies that need capital to expand.
+Once the number of these savers and enterprises reaches a critical mass, the market becomes efficient.

+The stock market is driven by two major forces:
+1. Investors who support companies at fair prices, providing them with the capital needed for sustainable growth.
+2. Speculators who engage in short-term trading to make quick profits.
+This is the primary reason the stock market attracts so many participants.
+The interaction of supply and demand among all these players determines transaction prices.

+The coexistence of these two forces—long-term investors and short-term speculators—helps create a dynamic and resilient market ecosystem.

+The quantitative trading camp and many of the most successful hedge fund managers employ thousands of mathematicians and physicists, even Nobel Prize Winners —yet not a single one of them can read a financial statement.
+This is what they call the Efficient Market Theory!
+In reality, short-term stock movements behave in a manner completely opposite to traditional economic theory.
+For example, in economics, when the price of a product increases, demand typically decreases; when the price falls, demand rises.
+But in the stock market, the opposite occurs: as stock prices rise, people buy more, and the faster prices climb, the more they buy.
+Conversely, when stock prices fall, everyone rushes to sell, and the deeper the market declines, the quicker the selling accelerates.

+In my 26 years of investing, I have never witnessed the market efficiently pricing the few companies I am deeply familiar with.
+Although fundamental investors represent a minority in terms of numbers and capital, they ultimately serve as the final arbiters of price.
+In the long run, the stock market is a weighing machine, and the true process of price discovery must be driven by fundamental investors, even though it is a lengthy journey.
+Only through fundamental investing can the market continue to fulfill its role in price discovery over the long term.

+At the same time, only with the existence of a reasonable price discovery mechanism can a market continue to grow.
+When a market reaches critical mass, listed companies will be able to represent the key players within the economic system, making index fund investing a viable option.

+In a modern economic system, compound growth can occur steadily over several centuries.
+For a stock market that has reached critical mass, the returns of index funds reflect the average stock investment returns within that economic system.
+Over the long term, these returns will mirror the compound growth of the economy’s GDP.
+While index funds may appear to be simple transaction vehicles, they rely fundamentally on the presence of active, fundamental investors.
+Without them, the market lacks an economic foundation for its existence and cannot achieve sustainable growth.
+Consequently, index investing would not be viable in the long run without the stabilizing force of fundamental investors.

 ### Reading, Thinking and Reflections